Close

 Dr Aduragbemi Banke-Thomas

-of Maternal and Newborn Health
+Assoc.
+Prof of Maternal & Newborn Health

 United Kingdom

-I joined the London School of Hygiene and Tropical Medicine in January 2023 as Associate Professor in Maternal and Newborn Health after previously holding the same role at the University of Greenwich.
-I am also Visiting Professor on the Erasmus Mundus Europubhealth programme, Visiting Research Fellow at the LSE Health, London School of Economics and Political Science, Principal Researcher at the Senghor Chair in Health and Development in sub-Saharan Africa, University of Ottawa, Canada, and Health Systems Research Lead at the Maternal and Reproductive Health Research Collective, Lagos, Nigeria.
+I joined the London School of Hygiene and Tropical Medicine in January 2023 as an Associate Professor in Maternal and Newborn Health after previously holding the same role at the University of Greenwich.
+I am also a Visiting Professor on the Erasmus Mundus Europubhealth programme, a Visiting Research Fellow at the LSE Health, London School of Economics and Political Science, Principal Researcher at the Senghor Chair in Health and Development in sub-Saharan Africa, University of Ottawa, Canada, and Health Systems Research Lead at the Maternal and Reproductive Health Research Collective, Lagos, Nigeria.
 I am an editorial board member of PLOS Global Public Health, Reproductive Health, and BMC Pregnancy and Childbirth.

 Affiliations

-Department of Infectious Disease Epidemiology
+Department of Infectious Disease Epidemiology and International Health

 Faculty of Epidemiology and Population Health